-My new book “The History of Information Graphics” looks at the rich history of infographics and data visualisation, tracing their evolution from the Middle Ages right through to today’s computer-based visualisation.
+My book History of Information Graphics looks at the rich history of infographics and data visualisation, tracing their evolution from the Middle Ages right through to today’s computer-based visualisation.

-I am especially happy and honoured that four experts on the history of information graphics have contributed to this book: David Rumsey, Michael Friendly, Michael Stoll, and Scott Klein.
-This post is a preview of their individual chapters.
+I am especially honored that four experts on the history of information graphics have contributed to this book: David Rumsey, Michael Friendly, Michael Stoll, and Scott Klein.

 Michael Stoll (screenshot above) is a graphic designer and professor at the University of Applied Sciences in Augsburg, Germany.
 Over the past two decades, he collected an incredible collection of historical information graphics in single sheets, brochures, large format posters and maps, and books, which he also widely exhibited.